luhmann/luhmann/README.md

 **19 years of experience across the stack:** Typescript, Javascript, CSS, HTML.
 React, VueJS, Angular, Svelte and ecosystems.
 NextJS, Remix, Solid.
 RxJs, GraphQL, Apollo, Relay.
 Node, Express, Fastify, Serverless.
 Vite/Vitest, Playwright, Jest, Cypress, Selenium.
 Elm, ReScript/Reason, ClojureScript.
 Elixir/Erlang, Ecto, Absinthe and ecosystems.
 Kotlin, Scala, Java, Spring and ecosystems.
 Python, Flask, Django.
 PHP, Symfony, Zend.
 Postgres, MySQL, Mongo.
 Kubernetes, Docker.
 AWS, Google Cloud Platform, Azure.

 **But technologies don't matter much.** Your tools should solve your problems, and nowadays they all do.
-There are very few right and wrongs—almost everything is a tradeoff.
+There are very few right and wrongs, almost everything is a tradeoff.

 Pragmatism, Empathy and Ownership are non-negotiable values.